Symptoms and conditions of internal jugular vein stenosis caused by boney cervical spine compression

-- The sublingual artery which supplies the sublingual gland (salivary gland), the genioglossus (tongue muscle), the geniohyoid (a muscle that moves food down the throat and assists with breathing), the mylohyoid (the floor of the oral cavity), and the mandible.
+- The sublingual artery supplies the sublingual gland (salivary gland), the genioglossus (tongue muscle), the geniohyoid (a muscle that moves food down the throat and assists with breathing), the mylohyoid (the floor of the oral cavity), and the mandible.

-- Disruption in this blood distribution means swallowing difficulties, chewing problems, saliva problems).
+- Disruption in this blood distribution means swallowing difficulties, chewing problems, and saliva problems).
 Within its branches is the sublingual artery that supplies blood to the tip and body of the tongue.

 - The sublingual vein drains the tongue, the sublingual gland, the geniohyoid (a muscle that moves food down the throat and assists with breathing), the mylohyoid (the floor of the oral cavity), and the mandible ultimately down the internal jugular vein.